Selling products through an online shop is the best way to introduce your products to a large number of people at once.

 - Use high quality, optimized images on your site for best results

-PS: You must have seen a few website where the cursor on a product image shows a zoomed version of the image section.
+PS: You must have seen a few websites where the cursor on a product image shows a zoomed version of the image section.
 There are many such WooCommerce plugins and addons that can help you improvise the user experience on your WooCommerce based eCommerce website.
 Check out the complete list of Must have WooCommerce plugins for your eCommerce website.

 3. Product Description